braziljs/eloquente-javascript/05_higher_order.md

 ```

 The `some` method is another higher-order function.
 It takes a test
-function and tells you if that function returns true for any of the
+function and tells you whether that function returns true for any of the
 elements in the array.

 {{id code_units}}